Logo

 2.

-Margaret Brown was a passenger on the RMS Titanic which sank in 1912 and she unsuccessfully urged the crew in Lifeboat No 6 to return to the debris field to look for survivors.
+Margaret Brown was a survivor of the RMS Titanic, which sank in 1912, and she unsuccessfully urged the crew in Lifeboat No 6 to return to the debris field to look for survivors.

 3.

-Margaret Brown Tobin is believed by scholars to have been born on July 18,1867, in a cottage near the Mississippi River in Hannibal, Missouri, on Denkler's Alley.
+Margaret Brown Tobin was born on July 18,1867, near the Mississippi River in Hannibal, Missouri, on Denkler's Alley.

 4.

-Margaret Brown's parents were Irish Catholic immigrants John Tobin, an abolitionist who supported the Underground Railroad, and Johanna Tobin.
+Margaret Brown's parents were Irish Catholic immigrants John Tobin and Johanna Tobin.

 5.